WorldComposting/WorldComposting.Github.io/about.md

 <span class="image left"><img src="{{ "/images/pic04.jpg" | absolute_url }}" alt="" /></span>

 I started composting when I was around 10 years old.
-That is when I first started mowing my parents yard and I realized that we were throwing out all of these clippings every week in the trash.
-As we had the space we started a compost pile for these clippings.
+I  started mowing my parents yard and realized that we were throwing out all of these clippings every week in the trash.
+As we had extra space in the yard we started a compost pile for these clippings.
 We did start adding some food scraps and other things but during the winter we would stop.

 ### Content is Imortant
 <div class="box">